raviraj-bhalerao-iaea-org/AzureDevOps/Notes/Azure/Session-07-08-09.md

 #### Done 3.
 Advanced NSG at VM creation
 - Create NSG (Allow 22)
-- Create VM with Advanced (use already created NSG)
+- Create VM with Advanced (use already created NSG, or create a new one)
 - Test connection

 #### Done 4.
 Conflicting NSGs